goutamgmb/NTIRE22_BURSTSR/README.md

 **Synthetic validation set:** The official validation set for track 1.
 The dataset contains 100 synthetic bursts, each containing
 14 RAW images of 256x256 resolution.
 The synthetic bursts are generated from the RGB Canon images from the validation split of the BurstSR dataset.
 The dataset can be downloaded from [here](https://data.vision.ee.ethz.ch/bhatg/synburst_val_2022.zip).

+**Synthetic test set:** The official test set for track 1.
+The dataset contains 92 synthetic bursts, each containing 14 RAW images of 256x256 resolution.
+The synthetic bursts are generated from the RGB Canon images from the test split of the BurstSR dataset.
+The dataset can be downloaded from [here](https://data.vision.ee.ethz.ch/bhatg/synburst_test_2022.zip).

+**Real world test set:** The official test set for track 2.
+The dataset contains 20 real world bursts, each containing 14 RAW images of 256x256 resolution.
+The bursts are captured using a Samsung Galaxy S8 smartphone camera.
+The dataset can be downloaded from [here](https://data.vision.ee.ethz.ch/bhatg/realworld_test_2022.zip).

 **BurstSR train and validation set (pre-processed):** The dataset has been split into 10 parts and can be downloaded and unpacked using the
 [download_burstsr_dataset.py](scripts/download_burstsr_dataset.py) script.
 In case of issues with the script, the download links